AnirbanBanik1998/Modern_Speak_and_Spell/Speech_Processing/accuracy_check/description.md

 To append to the already made final phonetic dictionary.

+### `modify.py`

+To change the structure of the dictionary...like if D was hypothesized as D A then it will get changed into D AH and D EY.

 ### `new_dict.py`

 Script to make a new dictionary merging data from phonetic.csv and the old dictionary.